|

 volcano during its eruption by geologist,

-Steven Austin, et. al. to document this event is a
+Steven Austin, et. al. to document this event is

-highly recommended study.
+a highly recommended study.

-Rapid
+Rapid deposition

-Stratified layers up to 400 feet
+Stratified layers up to 400 feet thick formed as

-thick formed as a result of landslides,
+a result of landslides,

-pyroclastic flows, mudflows, etc., during the Mt.
+pyroclastic flows, mudflows, etc., during the

-just one day on June 12, 1980.
-Naturalists have long
+layers accumulated in just one day on June 12, 1980.

-claimed that stratified layer such as those found in the
+such as those found in the geological column have

-geological column have accumulated over vast periods of
+accumulated over vast periods of time, and that such

-time, and that such layers represent season variations.
+layers represent season variations.
 However, the Mt.

-St. Helens deposits have demonstrated
+St. Helens deposits have demonstrated that

-that catastrophic processes are able to create these
+catastrophic processes are able to create these

 geological formations in a short period of time.

-Rapid
+Rapid erosion

-Perhaps the most remarkable
+Perhaps the most remarkable catastrophic events

-was the rapid erosion that was accomplished by mudflows,
+erosion that was accomplished by mudflows,

 landslides, and waves of water.
 On March 19, 1982 a

-small eruption melted the snow that had accumulated in
+small eruption melted the snow that had accumulated

-of the Toutle River, and is 1/40th the size of its
+little Grand Canyon of the Toutle River, and is

-namesake.
-The small creek that now flows through the
+that now flows through the bottom would appear to

-bottom would appear to have carved this canyon over a
+have carved this canyon over a great length of time,

-great length of time, but this unique event has
+but this unique event has demonstrated that rapid

-instead responsible.
+catastrophic processes were instead responsible.
 The

-Grand Canyon in Arizona has also been claimed for
+Grand Canyon in Arizona has also been claimed

 Read more at CreationWiki